-Public Works' Public Buildings Core Service Area strives to be the Builder of Choice by providing program/project management services for the County's Capital and Infrastructure Projects.
+Public Works' Public Buildings Core Service Area strives to be the Builder of Choice by providing project management services for Public Works and other agency's infrastructure projects and the County's Capital Projects.
 This includes the renovation of existing building facilities and infrastructure, and the master planning, programming and construction of new building facilities for many County departments including Animal Care and Control, Beaches and Harbors, Fire, Health Services, Mental Health, Parks and Recreation, Child Support Services, District Attorney, Probation, Public Health, Public Libraries, and Sheriff.

-Currently, Public Works manages approximately 291 active projects with a total construction value of over \$2.7 billion.
+Currently, Public Works manages approximately 350 active projects with a total construction value of over \$3.8 billion.

-Public Works utilizes a variety of methods to deliver capital improvement projects, including design-build, job order contracts, traditional designbid-build, best value, and developer project delivery.
+Public Works utilizes a variety of methods to deliver projects, including design-build, job order contracts, traditional design-bid-build, best value, and developer project delivery.
 Public Works works in conjunction with the Board of Supervisors office, Chief Executive Office, and the client departments to define project parameters, and to select the project delivery method that best enables the County to meet the established project goals and objectives.